WASdev/sample.planningpoker/README.md

 Planning Poker Sample
 =====================

+**This repository is no longer being maintained and has been archived.
+It is left for reference and available for use as-is with the advisory that it depends old dependencies which may have security vulnerabilties.**

 Sample planning poker application using WebSockets.
 Allows real-time chat and planning poker-style voting.
 Also includes multiple rooms and a synchronized iframe so that everyone in the room can be looking at the same webpages at the same time.

 For more information about the sample, including a video demonstrating how to use the app, see [WebSocket sample application on WASdev.net](https://developer.ibm.com/wasdev/blog/2014/12/17/websocket-sample-application/)